-The Appendix includes the various goal and mission statements of the University, of UAF, and of the library.
+Included is an Appendix of goal and mission statements provided by the library and UAF.
 These statements provide a framework within which collection development and maintenance, collection interpretation and resource sharing, and research can be carried out.

 Support the instructional, research, and public service roles of UAF and the UAF Community and Technical College by:

-This policy document serves as a guide for collection developers who make daily decisions on what library material from the large universe of books, serials and periodicals, audio-visual resources, and electronic resources are necessary and appropriate for Rasmuson Library in its support of the UAF and CTC mission and goals within the constraints of available funding.
+This CDP serves as a guide for collection developers who make daily decisions on what library materials from the large universe of books, serials and periodicals, audio-visual resources, and electronic resources are necessary and appropriate for Rasmuson Library in its support of the UAF and UAF-CTC mission and goals within the constraints of available funding.

-Collection development policy to guide this process is set by the Collection Resources Group (CRG) as well as the Dean of Libraries.
-The CRG is chaired by the Collection Development Officer.
-Members include:
+Collection development policies to guide this process are set by the Collection Resources Group (CRG) as well as the Dean of Libraries.
+The CRG is chaired by the Collection Development Manager.

 9.1 Current Monographs